CESNET/proxyidp-scripts/README.md

 # Fill in the instance name
 # Instance name must not contain a space
 instanceName=""

+# Fill in the global domain name of ProxyIdP
+# For example: login.cesnet.cz
+proxyDomainName="login.elixir-czech.org"
 </pre>

 ## List of plugins